Ajani-C/Ajani-C.github.io/index.md

 <img src="images/cc_presentation.png" alt="Hackathon Photo" width="600">

 Code Crunch is a student organization dedicated to advancing technical skills through coding workshops, collaborative projects, and hackathon events.
-As a volunteer speaker, I led a Security+ workshop during a Code Crunch–hosted hackathon, providing participants with practical cybersecurity knowledge, foundational security concepts, and exam preparation guidance.
+As a volunteer speaker, I lead Security+ workshops during Code Crunch–hosted hackathons, providing participants with practical cybersecurity knowledge, foundational security concepts, and exam preparation guidance.
 My involvement reflects a commitment to supporting peer learning, contributing to student development, and engaging with the campus tech community.

 ## INIT@FIU:
 ### A Community for Innovation, Collaboration, and Technical Growth